Fox-Design-Agency/generator-aristos/app/templates/README.md

 ## Contributing

-currently no contributions outside of [Fox Design Agency](https://foxdesignagency.com) will be accepted.
+Currently no contributions outside of [Fox Design Agency](https://foxdesignagency.com) will be accepted.
+This will change soon.

 ## Acknowledgments